Wexner Center for the Arts: In popular media

 Portions of the Jodie Foster-directed film Little Man Tate were shot at the Wexner Center in 1991.

-Unionization Effort
+Unionization

 On March 4, 2022, staff at the Wexner Center for the Arts announced their intent to form a union with the American Federation of State, County and Municipal Employees (AFSCME).
 Organizing under the name Wex Workers United, staff cited "long-standing issues at the Wex and Ohio State, including pay equity and working culture" and said that the COVID-19 pandemic exacerbated these problems.
-Wex Workers United has sought formal voluntary recognition of the union from leadership at the Ohio State University and the Wexner Center for the Arts.
+Wex Workers United sought, but were not granted, formal voluntary recognition of the union from leadership at the Ohio State University and the Wexner Center for the Arts.
+On March 22, 2023, the union was ratified by unanimous vote.

 Management

 Operations

 As of 2021, the Wexner Center had a staff of 70 and budget of $12 million.